 “Writers are all secret Jews,” declared poet and writer Maxine Kumin in a Massachusetts Review interview in 1975, two years after receiving the Pulitzer Prize for Up Country: Poems of New England.
 This statement is particularly significant for what it implies about Kumin’s Jewish background and the role it has played in her work—a role frequently overlooked by readers and critics.
-Because much of her subtle, elegantly crafted poetry focuses on the details of country living—gardening, mushrooming, horse raising, coping with wild animals, experiencing the change of seasons—it is frequently classified as pastoral.
-Kumin has been compared to Robert Frost, an association that pleases her.
+Because much of her subtle, elegantly crafted poetry focuses on the details of country living (gardening, mushrooming, horse raising, coping with wild animals, experiencing the change of seasons), it is frequently classified as pastoral.
+Kumin has been compared to Robert Frost, an association that pleased her.
 She has also been considered a confessional poet, in the manner of her friend and colleague Anne Sexton.
 These descriptions, though not inaccurate, are limited.
-For Kumin is also a Jewish American woman poet whose writing closely examines what it means to negotiate the demands of two different cultures.
-Her work constantly questions and expands the concept of Jewishness in contemporary, culturally divided America.
+For Kumin was also a Jewish American woman poet whose writing closely examined what it means to negotiate the demands of two different cultures.
+Her work constantly questioned and expanded the concept of Jewishness in contemporary, culturally divided America.

 Born Maxine Winokur on June 6, 1925, in Germantown, a well-to-do suburb of Philadelphia, Pennsylvania, she was the youngest of four children and the only girl.
 Her father, Peter Winokur, was a successful pawnbroker whose family had emigrated from Eastern Europe.
 Her mother, Doll (Simon), whose family emigrated from Bohemia to Virginia in the nineteenth century, had wanted to become a professional musician, an ambition thwarted by her father.
 Similarly, Maxine, an excellent swimmer, was prevented from joining Bill Rose’s Aquacade by her father.
 Peter Winokur, however, did approve of her writing.
 As a “Jewish patriarch,” he respected the written word.